-- 3) We obtain the calendar by average generation from the calendars of each year obtained in the previous step. - 4) This calendar is subjected to a transformation consisting of making it constant from the generations of 85 years old and over as at 31 December of each year, assigning to each of these ages the average of their values to all of them, in order to avoid the extreme variability that they present in the most advanced ages, due solely to random factors. - 5) Finally, the projected calendar, which will remain constant for each year of the projection period, is derived from a smoothing procedure of the calendar obtained in the previous point, consisting of a triple process of moving averages of five consecutive generations.
+- 3) We obtain the calendar by average generation from the calendars of each year obtained in the previous step. - 4) This calendar undergoes a transformation to obviate the extreme variability presented by the data at the most advanced ages, due solely to random factors.
+To do this, the sum of the emigration rates of people aged 85 and over is thus distributed by simple ages constantly from 85 to 95 years old, and it thereafter decreases until reaching zero for the open group 100 years and above group. - 5) Finally, the projected calendar, which will remain constant for each year of the projection period, is derived from a smoothing procedure of the calendar obtained in the previous point, consisting of a triple process of moving averages of five consecutive generations.